doberay123/obsidian/The Death of Ivan Ilyich.md

 Fedor Vasilievich: colleague of Ivan Ilych
 Peter Ivanowich: colleague of Ivan Ilych

 Ivan, Fedor and Peter are taking a break from the Melvinski trial in the Law of Court.
-They are in Ivan's private room debating over whether the Krasovski case is subject to their jurisdiction.
+They are in Ivan's private room debating over whether the Krasovski case is subject to their .